-You can get this metric from ahrefs, the Google Keyword Planner inside your AdWords account, or from a free tool like the Keywords Everywhere browser extension.
+You can get this metric from ahrefs, the Google Keyword Planner inside your AdWords account, or from a free tool like the What’s My Serp Everywhere browser extension.

 For me, keywords that are searched 500 times a month or more are generally worth going after, but for certain “buyer intent” keywords I’ll go lower.

 Perhaps the more important consideration is competitiveness of the keyword.
-Ahrefs and Keywords Everywhere will give you an estimate of how hard it is to rank for that keyword.
+Ahrefs will give you an estimate of how hard it is to rank for that keyword.